kumarankit999/ChromeExtension/README.md

 ## Preview

 ![Alt text](ext.jpg)

-## Installation

-To install the extension, follow these steps:

-Run: NPM run start

 Download the code from the Github repository or get it from the Chrome Web Store.
 Open the Chrome browser and navigate to the Extensions page (chrome://extensions/) Enable Developer mode by toggling the switch in the top right corner.